 They may not know how to safely replicate the poses they see online.
 I have heard stories of photographers bending baby feet and hyperextending limbs because they do not know the correct way to get the baby into posing positions.
 Every baby is different and won’t be able to do every pose.
 Look at the portfolio of the photographer you are considering.
 Do they have a diverse portfolio of babies and poses?

 2. At what age do you prefer to schedule newborn sessions?

-This doesn’t mean that you cannot have a newborn session if your baby is over 2 weeks old – but it does mean that you may have more images of your baby awake or you may choose a more ‘lifestyle’ session where baby isn’t being posed, e.g. being held by mum instead of in the curly, sleepy poses.
+This doesn’t mean that you cannot have a newborn session of your baby is over 2 weeks old, you will still get gorgeous sleeply newborn photos, – but it does mean you may have more images of your baby awake or you may choose a more ‘lifestyle’ session where baby isn’t being posed, e.g. being held by mum instead of in the curly, sleepy poses.
 Your newborn photographer should be knowledgeable about what she expects from the session based on the age of your baby at the time of the session.

 3. How long have you been working with newborns?

 Newborn photographers will tell you that every newborn is different.
 Some like being rocked, some like being bounced, some like pacifiers, some like to lay on their tummy, some like to be swaddled….and some won’t like anything you do!
 Having the experience of working with many, newborns gives professional newborn photographers the expertise to soothe colicky babies, to know what positions are best for babies with reflux, to understand how to pose multiples, and everything in-between.
 A newborn photographer must be patient, kind, and gentle with your baby.

 4. Do you have props (blankets, baskets, hats, headbands, etc.)?

 Make sure to ask your photographer if they have a variety of hats, headbands, blankets, baskets, etc. if you are looking for that type of thing during your session.
 These items can be very expensive, especially those that are well made and safe for newborns.
 Warrnambool newborn photographer